chronark/swapchain/docs/docs/software-architecture.md

 The chosen software architecture supports the following requirements:

 1. The system shall support at least two simultaneous users at a time.
-2. The system shall be able to complete an ACCS transaction within 5 minutes once all HTLC requirements are met.
+2. The system shall be able to complete an ACCS transaction within a reasonable time once all HTLC requirements are met.
+The exact time, however, depends on the miners.

 ## 9. Quality